 The Home Support Pack K provides activities to focus on phonological and phonemic awareness.
 (See Unit 1, Weeks 4, 7, and 9 letters for examples.)
-The PLC also provides resources to support phonological and phonemic awareness in the classroom.
+The online Learning Community also provides resources to support phonological and phonemic awareness in the classroom.